idsc-frazzoli/Seesaw/README.md

 **Getting access to existing code**

+*Version 1 (easier if not used to git or command line):*
+Go to the top of this page and click the green button "Clone or download" on the right side.
+Download the zip file of the code and unzip it in a place of your choice.

+*Version 2 (from command line):*
 Setup steps:
 - Open a terminal on your computer
 - Navigate to a folder of your choosing where to put the code